greenelab/deep-review/manuscript.md

 ## The impact of deep learning in treating disease and developing new treatments

-Given the need to make better, faster interventions at the point of care -- incorporating the complex calculus of a patients symptoms, diagnostics, and life history -- there have been many attempts to apply deep learning to patient treatment.
+Given the need to make better, faster interventions at the point of care---incorporating the complex calculus of a patients symptoms, diagnostics, and life history---there have been many attempts to apply deep learning to patient treatment.
 Success in this area could help to enable personalized healthcare or precision medicine [@VOQtVhWs; @3JyJ3DTh].
 Earlier, we reviewed approaches for patient categorization.
 Here, we examine the potential for better treatment, which broadly, may be divided into methods for improved choices of interventions for patients and those for development of new interventions.